 - Remember that you can always submit a request to the CNIL (Commission Nationale de l'Informatique et des Libertés, the French Data Protection Authority).

 Note: we didn't say anything about opting out from mailing lists because there's none.
 We don't send any marketing email, only personal emails related to your account.

-We keep all the information provided in your settings or collected by your monitors (e.g. downtimes, metrics) up until you choose to delete your account (or monitors).
-We automatically delete inactive accounts after 3 years of inactivity.
+By default we keep all the information provided in your settings or collected by your monitors (e.g. downtimes, metrics) up until you choose to delete your account (or monitors).
+But we automatically delete inactive checks and accounts after 3 years of inactivity.

 Logs and usage information that are not necessary for the execution of our service are only kept for one month after their collection.

 While no online service is 100% secure, we work very hard to protect your information against unauthorized access or alteration, and take reasonable measures to do so, such as keeping software up-to-date, restricting access to internal services and using state-of-the-art authentication and encryption methods.

 updown.io uses the following products/services (which are all GDPR compliant):